NKI-AI/slidescore-api/docs/quickstart.rst

 2. Set the :bash:`-u' flag to download the annotations corresponding to a particular user involved in the study.
 3. Set the :bash:'-o' flag to write the downloaded annotations in a particular format.
 Choose one from "JSON", "RAW", "SHAPELY".

-If you have access to a slidescore study with id = *xyz* then you can download the annotations by all authors corresponding to a label *label_name* as :bash:`SHAPELY` objects to a local folder *output_dir* on your computer with :bash:`slidescore -s xyz download-labels -o SHAPELY -q label_name BRUSH POLYGON output_dir`
+**If you have access to a slidescore study with id = *xyz* then you can download the annotations by all authors corresponding to a label *label_name* as :bash:`SHAPELY` objects to a local folder *output_dir* on your computer with:**

+                           :bash:`slidescore -s xyz download-labels -o SHAPELY -q label_name BRUSH POLYGON output_dir`